½cup(113g) unsalted buttersoftened to room temperature

 In a medium size bowl, toss together the flour, salt, baking powder, and baking soda.
 Set aside.

 Bake cookies for 13-14 minutes or until cookies look mostly matte (not wet or shiny).
-Remove from oven and cool on the baking sheet for 3 minutes before transferring to cooling rack to cool completely.
+Remove cookies from the oven and cool on the baking sheet for 3 minutes before transferring to cooling rack to cool completely.
 Store cookies in an airtight container at room temperature up to 10 days.
 Baked cookies freeze well, up to 2 months.
 Rolled cookie dough can be frozen up to 3 months.
 Roll in powdered sugar before baking and bake frozen.
 Add another 1-2 minutes to baking time.

-*It is always a good idea to use room temperature egg when using room temperature butter.
-It incorporates into batter much more easily.Adapted from Lauren's Latest
+Room temperature egg: it is always a good idea to use room temperature eggs when using room temperature butter.
+It incorporates into batter much more easily.